192el-tech/notebooklm-cdb-learning/README.md

 ### Source Curation

+The quality of an AI-assisted study depends directly on the quality of its reference materials.
+For this reason, the sources selected for this project were chosen based on their credibility, accessibility, and relevance to introductory CDB investments.
+Together, they provide complementary perspectives that support a comprehensive understanding of the topic and serve as the knowledge base for all NotebookLM interactions.

 | Source | Description |
 |--------|-------------|
 | **BTG Pactual** | Introduction to CDBs, including key concepts, security, and investment fundamentals.
 [Access the article](https://content.btgpactual.com/blog/investimentos/o-que-e-cdb) |